 We are talking about a mechanism of avoidance, but not in a way that would justify self-blaming.
 When you pay attention to the intensity of the experience, you understand better how you have no other choice at that moment.
 It’s not about willpower.

 If not willpower, what is the way to deal with it?

 Essentially, the idea is to become more tolerant of that unbearable feeling progressively.
 Gradually become more able to tolerate how awful it feels.
 Realize that you can feel that bad and still survive it.
 As you do this, little by little, you develop the ability to live through the pain.
-You become able to have more of a choice in what you do, despite the pain, as opposed to automatically defaulting to the coping mechanism.
+You become able to have more choice in what you do, despite the pain, instead of automatically defaulting to the coping mechanism.

 So the principle is straightforward: There is unbearable pain.
-You learn to stay with it, little by little, so that you start to have options.
+You learn to stay with it, little by little.
+As you do, you start to notice that you have options.
 Of course, what is very simple in theory is excruciatingly hard in practice.
 Here again, we have to recognize the importance of avoiding the very damaging cycle of self-blame.
 When you say to yourself: “Look, it’s so easy.
 How come I can’t do it?
 If I can’t do it, it’s terrible, and so on,” this is not helpful at all.

 If you cannot feel body sensations

 I want first to address something that you might be wondering about.
 When I described the physical sensations of fear in your body, you might be among the many people who don’t experience that.
 You feel numb.
 Or you might not even experience yourself as emotionless.
 You might say: “I don’t experience anything abnormal.
 I’m just here.
 What’s that?”
 If that is the case, you might then think that everything else I’ve been talking about after that does not apply to you.